What does a typical workday involve?

 - Elective rotations provide an intense educational experience, with residents interacting with attendings on a one-to-one basis.
 Electives may incorporate subspecialty clinics, consultations, and, when applicable, time for research.

-- Medical Grand Rounds is held once per month.
+- Medical Grand Rounds is held twice per month.
 This academic medical lecture series highlights recent topics in basic science and clinical medicine; presentations are given by full-time Albany Medical Center faculty and guest lecturers from other academic health science centers.

 - Attending physicians participate in work rounds, providing bedside teaching and case-specific discussion.